About

 Writing

-Despite this site making pace since only late 2017, I’ve been writing personally for a couple of decades, and then probably some.
-I’ve journaled and captured notes throughout a vast portion of my experiences, and recommend the practice to anyone.
+Despite this site making pace since only late 2017, I’ve written personally over a couple of decades and then probably some.
+I’ve journaled and captured notes throughout a vast portion of my experiences and recommend the practice to anyone.
 Document everything.

-Now not only that, do aim to make your content maximally indexable, searchable and generally accessible for your own sake.
-I’ve taken incremental steps to exercise this due diligence across both paper and digital, and have even shared applicable strategies throughout various writings.
+Now not only that, do aim to make your content maximally indexable, searchable and generally accessible.
+I’ve taken incremental steps to exercise the due diligence across both paper and digital, and have even shared applicable strategies throughout various writings.

 The Wiki also showcases content that developed organically from consistent documentation.